BG3-RAW-Mods/bg3-RAW-addon/README.md

 ## Features

+### Interrupts

+There are many interrupts that print a message like this one: Goblin needs 16 to hit.
+They rolled 18.
+In this case, the game gives you 2 informations:
+- How much it needs to hit, which let you deduce his bonuses
+- Roll number

+Players should not see these informations, only a DM can.

+However, when an interrupt is tied to your own roll, you need to know what you rolled, just not how much you need.
+Let's say you have a bardic inspiration and makes an attack.
+Vanilla prompts a bardic inspiration interrupt if you will miss and bardic inspiration can make you hit.
+Something like: Astarion need 16 to hit.
+They rolled 14.

+As a reminder, Bardic inspiration: the creature can roll the die and add the number rolled to one ability check, attack roll, or saving throw it makes.
+The creature can wait until after it rolls the d20 before deciding to use the Bardic Inspiration die, **but must decide before the DM says whether the roll succeeds or fails.**
+Larian probably omitted this rule to only pop up interrupts when it is really needed.
+If not, it would pop up every hits. **I have changed it to be RAW and it will popup interrupts everytime, slowing battle's pace.**

+Because both cases share the same string and I don't know yet if it can be separated, I made a partial fix.
+This text is changed to: Roll: 18.

+In the first case, you know what enemy rolled, but you don't know if he will hit or not.
+You already know too much, but it might not be enough.
+In the second case, it is entirely RAW.
+You know you made a good roll, but is it enough to hit ?
+Does enemy has very high AC ?

+There are also a dozen of similar text that I haven't changed yet until I figure out when they are used:
+- [1] needs [2] to save.
+They rolled [3] (Critical Success).
+- [1] needs [2] to save.
+They rolled [3] (Critical Failure).
+- [1] needs [3] to pass.
+They rolled [2].
+- [1] needs [3] to succeed.
+They rolled [2].
+- [1] needs [3] to save.
+They rolled [2].

+I will probably remove first phrase.

 ### Racials

 I have restored races abilities and traits.
 There are 2 possible values (config value in parenthesis):